 What role does a user hold in a company?

 When you view any company profile you will see a list of the users that work at that company.
 You can click into that user’s profile and tag them as an ‘Admin’, ‘Marketer’, ‘Developer’, ‘CEO’ or whatever title they hold.
 Then, if you want to check whether you’re talking to the Marketer or CEO of the company you can simply check the the tags in your user’s profile.

 What's your relationship with a company?

 When something important happens with a company you want to be able to record an internal note about that company so that all your of colleagues are aware of it.
 For example, if a company has raised a new round of funding you can let your colleagues know by leaving an internal note.
-Click on the ‘Notes’ tab to view any notes your colleagues have written about that company.
+Scroll down to the the ‘Notes’ section to view any notes your colleagues have written about that company.